 - (A) Minimum requirements.
 The provisions of this chapter shall be considered the minimum requirements to meet the purpose and intent expressed in § 155.001. - (B) Conflicts with local ordinances.
 Where the provisions of any local ordinance or covenant impose greater restrictions than those of this chapter, the more restrictive provisions shall prevail. - (C) Conflicts with Federal and State law.
 Any provision of U.S. law or State law which imposes a greater duty, standard or requirement than those contained in this chapter shall supersede the provisions of this chapter. - (D) Interpretation of meaning.
-The Planning Services Director or his or her designee shall interpret the meaning of the provisions of this chapter.
-Disagreement with an interpretation may be appealed to the Planning Commission and then to the City Council.
+The Planning Officer or his or her designee shall interpret the meaning of the provisions of this chapter.
+Disagreement with an interpretation may be appealed to the Planning Commission and then to the Council.

 (E) Conflicting provisions within chapter.
 When two or more provisions of this chapter are in conflict, the most restrictive provision shall apply.
-(1988 Code, § 9-10-5) (Am.
-Ord.
-2022-06, passed 7-11-2022)
+(1988 Code, § 9-10-5)